From Gilead to Bousbir

 The ritual.

-Foucault described this as biopower; the management of life by the state through the control of bodies, reproduction, and public health, rather than through an overt threat of violence.
-In both Bousbir and Gilead, women’s lives are regulated by ideology as well as institutional routines.
-Surveillance, more than observation, is a system of recording, categorising, and assigning value.
+Foucault described this as “biopower”; the management of life by the state through the control of bodies, reproduction, and public health, rather than through an overt threat.
+In both Gilead and Bousbir, women’s lives are regulated by ideology as well as institutional routines.
+Surveillance becomes a system of recording and valuation.
 Who is clean?
 Who is fertile?
 Who is obedient?
-The medical file becomes a form of scripture.
-The inspection replaces the confession.
-The clinic becomes a confessional booth with specula instead of sacraments.
+The medical file replaces confession, and the clinic becomes a kind of confessional booth with specula instead of sacraments.

-I keep thinking about how the women in Bousbir were photographed.
-Not as individuals, but as objects of a colonial fantasy.
-The images were not meant to preserve memory, but to serve a system.
-Most were anonymous.
-No names, often no clear faces.
-What mattered was not who they were, but what they represented.
+I keep thinking about how the women in Bousbir were photographed as objects of a colonial fantasy.
 The ideal “Mauresque”, beautiful, passive, veiled but available.
 Orientalism packaged as science.
 Sexual control masquerading as social reform.

 French colonial postcard titled “Une femme à Fez.”
 One of many eroticised images produced and circulated to satisfy European fantasies of North African women.

 In Gilead, there is a similar erasure of individuality.
-The handmaids wear identical red robes.
-They greet each other with the same ritual phrases: “Blessed be the fruit.”
+Handmaids wear identical robes.
+They greet each other with the same prescribed phrases: “Blessed be the fruit.”
 “May the Lord open.”
 Their identities are overwritten by the roles they are forced to play.
 They become vessels, symbols, signs.
 They are visible, but not seen.
 They are named, but not known.

-What links these two systems is not only the management of women’s bodies, but also, and perhaps more disturbingly, the removal of their subjectivity.
-They are not allowed to narrate their own experience.
+What links these systems is not only the management of women’s bodies, but the systematic removal of their subjectivity.
+Women are not meant to narrate their own experience.

-What continues to haunt me, and shapes the emotional core of The Ogress of Fez, is the way violence was justified as public health… rational, necessary, and for the women’s own good..
+What continues to haunt me, and shapes the emotional core of The Ogress of Fez, more than the violence itself, is the ease with which it was rendered reasonable - spoken as care, necessity, and public good..

 In Bousbir, the weekly inspections were photographed as orderly and scientific.
-The rooms were bright and symmetrical.
-The nurses wore clean blouses.
-The women sat in rows.
-There was even a sense of choreography to it, an illusion of calm, clinical neutrality.
+There is even a sense of choreography to the images.
 But this performance concealed something far more brutal.
 The forced genital examinations, carried out with little or no privacy, were deeply violating.
 And yet in the visual record, they are rendered sterile, almost serene.

-Christelle Taraud argues that Bousbir was not only a site of sexual labour, but a theatre of colonial order.
-It was laid out like a medina, with narrow alleys, keyhole arches, and zellige tiling; an Orientalist fantasy built by French architects.
-The space itself became part of the performance.
+Taraud describes Bousbir as a theatre of colonial order.
+Its architecture mimicked a medina, an Orientalist fantasy constructed by French architects.
 Tourists were invited in.
 Postcards were sold.
-Photographers like Marcelin Flandrin posed women in so-called “traditional” dress, arranged them in their rooms, lit them carefully.
-The images often appear in books and archives today without context, as if they were neutral glimpses of culture.
+Photographers like Marcelin Flandrin posed women in so-called “traditional” dress, arranged and lit them carefully.
+The images often appear in books and archives today, often stripped of context, mistaken for neutral glimpses of culture.

-This idea of the flicker - the trace of resistance inside the machinery of power - feels essential to the project I’m writing.
+And this idea of the flicker - the trace of resistance inside the machinery of power - feels essential to the project I’m writing.
 The Ogress of Fez is not a historical film in the conventional sense.
-It’s fragmented and sensory.
+It’s fragmented and sensory, made of glimpses and interruptions.

-What stays with me most from all this research, and from returning again and again to The Handmaid’s Tale, beyond violence that is both implicit and explicit in these systems, is the silence they produce.
-In what is left behind, the way the historical record so often fails to hold the texture of a person’s life, the tone of her voice, the detail of her resistance.
+What stays with me most from all this research, and from returning again to The Handmaid’s Tale, beyond violence that is both implicit and explicit in these systems, is the silence they produce - the way the historical record fails to hold the texture of a life, the tone of her voice, the detail of resistance.

 Bousbir, for all its documentation, is a place of erasure.
 There are maps, medical files, financial records, photographs.
 The archive is full.
 But it is full of other people speaking: doctors, photographers, colonial officials.